tobybreckon/chroma-keying/README.md

-# Colour Selection and Filtering in Real-time Video
+# Colour Selection and Filtering For Chroma Keying in Real-time Video

 This repository contains a set of computer science taster coding exercises for colour filtering from a live video image, including _Harry Potter_ style invisibility cloaking via a technique known as chroma keying.
 It is designed to give you a starter experience in Python coding and real-time image manipulation.